 The Catholic Church has since taken over the shrine and turned it into a pilgrimage site.
 These days, it is often the scene of processions, singing of hymns, recital of prayers and fasting.

-At the top of the shrine is an imposing 70-foot sculpture of the dead Jesus Christ in the arms of his mother Mary just after His body is lowered from the cross.
+At the top of the shrine stands an imposing 70-foot sculpture of the dead Jesus Christ.
+He lies peacefully in his mother Mary’s arms just after they lower Him from the cross.
 If you next happen to be on the Nairobi-Kangundo road, stop by Koma Rock and experience this peaceful place of mystery.